Using the Changes in this Release

 We added a Credits tab to your Spruce eCommerce customers’ Accounts page that shows the open and posted credits and discounts you have applied / will apply to their accounts and jobs.
 The information you see for each customer in the Open Credits Utility (Receivables > Utilities > Open Credits) form, is now accessible to authorized users for each customer in Spruce eCommerce.

-Important Note: Balance Forward accounts show credits as Open until the next statement runs.
-After the statement runs, these credit amounts show as Posted.
-For Open Item accounts, since credits are posted to specific invoices, the credits are only posted when the customer makes the payment.
-After the statement runs for these accounts, credits remain unapplied, so they are considered Open.
+Balance Forward accounts show credits as Open until the next statement runs.
+After the statement runs, the credit amounts show as Posted.

 Access to the Credits tab is determined by the user’s role and the Credits settings enabled for that role (discussed here).
 When a customer with an authorized user role clicks the Credits tab, this page displays.